 Meet one of Rwanda’s women building her country for the next generation

-Leading her team of civil engineers, Donata is a new UNICEF-supported early childhood development centres
+Leading her team of civil engineers, Donata is building a new UNICEF-supported early childhood development centre

 BUGESERA, Rwanda - Standing stoic among her fellow masons and civil engineers on a sunny day, Donata watches her employees pour a new layer of cement.
 She does not speak often, but she is clearly in charge of the construction bustling around her.
 She watches the work silently, the other masons moving aside when she kneels to smooth a rough edge or guide an unsteady hand.